TREEcg/specification/README.md

-# ᴛʀᴇᴇ: hypermedia for ᴛʀiplᴇs and ᴇlements
+# ᴛʀᴇᴇ

-The ᴛʀᴇᴇ vocabulary describes links to other nodes by qualifying a relation of their members to a value.
+The Tree vocabulary describes links to other nodes by qualifying a relation of their members to a value.

 It is an alternative to a [hydra:PartialCollectionView](https://www.hydra-cg.com/spec/latest/core/#collections) or to using `next`-links.
 Instead, we propose to have a bit of explanation of what can be found on the next page, and let the client decide whether it is useful to follow the link or not.